 If you love travel, ICMS offers you some amazing opportunities to gain an international study experience while studying your degree!
-Through our exchange program (study abroad opportunities work in just the same way), you can study at one of our partner universities in the USA, Switzerland or Germany.
+Through our exchange program you can study at one of our partner universities in the USA.
 It’s a great way to get some international experience on your resume, make new friends, enhance your personal development, and learn about another culture.

-Study overseas at an ICMS partner university and gain academic credit.
 You can choose from a wide range of courses offered, many which may not be offered at ICMS.
 Regardless of what you are studying, there is an exchange program to suit you.
 As exchange is part of your degree, it does not add time onto your program.
-You remain enrolled full time at ICMS and at the end of your exchange, your studies overseas will be credited towards your degree.
+You remain enrolled full time at ICMS and at the end of your exchange, your studies overseas may be credited towards your degree.
 If you are on exchange you won’t be required to pay tuition fees at the partner university, making exchange both time and cost effective.

 Where can you go on exchange?